-Fig. 129: Snapshot Images
+Fig. 146: Snapshot Images

 You can save individual camera images as snapshot files.
-These settings control the location and the quality of the snapshot images stored by MxMC.
+The settings allow to edit the destination path and the quality for snapshot images.
 If you do not specify a folder, the files will be created on the desktop.